STEM Education Modules

 The Hall at Patriot Place presented by Raytheon hosts students of all ages throughout the school year and offers on-site, hands-on, grade-level education modules.
 In addition to touring The Hall with the students, teachers have a menu of education modules from which to choose for the school group visit.
 Each module takes 45-60 minutes to complete and is typically facilitated in the Gillette Stadium press box overlooking the game field.

 The Hall hosts more than 20,000 field trip guests annually.
 Students and teachers are able to take advantage of relevant education modules that take them out of the traditional classroom into the real world classroom.
 It offers a well-organized, entertaining, fun educational experience that is tailored to the teachers’ needs.
-Katie Cross, The Hall’s education coordinator, works with the teachers to ensure the field trip meets its goals.
+The Hall’s education coordinator, works with the teachers to ensure the field trip meets its goals.

 Teachers are always welcomed to make a pre-visit tour of The Hall at no charge to “scout” their field trip and prepare correlated lessons for the students.
 Please present one of the following at the ticket desk to gain free admission: a school identification card, a teacher’s union card, a paycheck stub, or a letter from your school principal on school letterhead.

 Programs are built so that football fans and non-football fans alike can enjoy the learning experience.
 The modules are designed to integrate the many facets of sports with real world activities.
 The sports integration is actually a small part of the modules with the STEM or other subject matter taking much greater precedent.

 “We have a helmet-design challenge during which the students build and test helmet prototypes with foam bowls,” Hall executive director Bryan Morry said.
 “So we talk about the technology used in a football helmet, but the module itself is then about the engineering design process and the science behind the helmet.
 So football is just the introduction to that topic.”